NFU secures practical solution to hedgerow management

 Hedgerow

-Legislation on future regulations has been laid before parliament, with proposals to continue many of the exemptions which were offered under cross compliance – a key NFU ask.
+Legislation on future regulations has come into force, with proposals to continue many of the exemptions that were offered under cross compliance – a key NFU ask.

-The legislation follows Defra’s consultation last year during which the NFU submitted a response.
+The legislation follows Defra’s consultation last year during which the NFU submitted a detailed and considered response based on member feedback.

 Defra is opting for a continuation of two metre buffer strips and a no-cutting period, a reduction in red tape, and a cooperative approach to enforcement and sanctions.